 I’ve built my career in a variety of roles, but always with a focus on design and technology.
-I'm a designer and product manager with over 10 years experience in product design, e-commerce and SaaS.
-Working primarily within startups has taught me how to manage multiple roles and thrive in a dynamic environment.
+I'm a designer and product manager with over 10 years experience in design, e-commerce and SaaS.
+Working within startups and a public compnay has taught me how to manage multiple roles and thrive in a dynamic environment.
 Whatever needs to happen I'll get it done.

 I've been working with emerging e-commerce brands for over 7 years, and I've taken a lot of satisfaction out of serving and empowering small businesses.
 As product lead at LOOKCAST I continually learned what it takes to grow a design driven service.
 The challenges of growing a SaaS business afford me opportunities to engage both my business acumen and design talent.
 I've found a home working within product.

 Read more about specific product management challenges/opportunities I've faced or explore my UX and design portfolio

 I'm a customer driven product manger, and a product focused designer.
 Most of my training and work experience has been within design, but my entrepreneurial background has meant I've had to fill whatever role needed filling.